numba/numba/docs/source/reference/pysupported.rst

 .. _feature-disable-reflected-list:

-Disable Reflected List
+Disabling Reflected Lists
 ''''''''''''''''''''''

-As of Numba 0.47.0 a new switch, ``disable_reflected_list`` has been introduced to the ``numba.future`` module.
+As of Numba 0.47.0 a switch, ``disable_reflected_list``, has been introduced to the ``numba.future`` module.
 Using this switch will disable the *reflected-list* fully across the Numba code-base.
-This means, that the built-in constructors ``list()`` and ``[]`` will result in a *typed-list*.
+This means that the built-in constructors ``list()`` and ``[]`` will result in a *typed-list*.
 Also, this means that any Python list that is passed into a Numba compiled function will be converted into an *immutable typed-list*.